RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## Don’t cry because it’s over, smile because it happened. ― Dr. Seuss
+## You only live once, but if you do it right, once is enough. ― Mae West
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=transparent)